What are the top cobalt-mining companies? Glencore takes the top spot by a long shot, with four other major miners filling out the list.

 Total production: 4,167 tonnes

 Gecamines, a state-controlled cobalt-mining company in the DRC, produced 4,167 tonnes of cobalt in 2016.
 Its 2017 numbers have yet to be released.
+The Investing News Network has reached out to Gecamines for its latest figures, but has yet to hear back.

 The company has minority interests in a number of major DRC mines, with companies such as Glencore, US-based Freeport-McMoRan (NYSE:FCX) and Canada’s Ivanhoe Mines (TSX:IVN) having controlling stakes and operating the projects.